PandaEden/MIPS-Teaching-Tool/README.md

 					Opperands	(depends on instruction type^)
 						\
 						Extra
-				- Any extra characters past the last opperand, but not in the comments section.
+				- Any extra characters past the last opperand, but not part of the comments
-				- A Warning will be issued, but these characters will be ignored.
+					- will break the formatting, and it will think the operands are invalid

-	Over 250 Instructions are read:
+	Over 256 Instructions are read:
 		A Warning will be issued And no further instructions will be parsed.

 	If no EXIT/'halt' instruction is read:
-		A warning will be issued.
+		A Warning will be issued.
 And one will automatically be appended to the end.

 Parser will not stop after an error is thrown.
 It will attempt to parse the remainder of the lines checking for additional errors.